craftingcity/RollHighOrDie/Character Rules/Skills.md

 ### Divine Casting
 #### Channel Casting
-Channel Casting is a character's skill in the handling of the dire
+Channel Casting is a character's skill in the handling of the direct intervention of their patron's will.

 #### Invocation Casting
+Invocation Casting is a character's skill in the recreation and use of Defined Spells.

 ## Physical Skills
 ### Strength